EricWVGG/covid-wastewater-bluesky/README.md

 ## Errata

-I am not interested in your opinions vis a vis COVID or vaccines.
+I am not interested in opinions regarding COVID-19, the pandemic, masks, vaccines, chemtrails, etc. Message @COVID-wastewater@bsky.social with any other questions.